thieu1995/mafese/README.md

 X_test_selected = feat_selector.transform(data.X_test)
 ```

-* 8.You can build your own evaluating methods or use our.
+* 8.You can build your own evaluating method or use our method.
-**If you use our evaluator, don't transform the data.**
+**If you use our method, don't transform the data.**

 i) You can use difference estimator than the one used in feature selection process
 ```python